thibaultmarrannes/counter/readme.md

 ```

-- you should be able to access the express server on port 3000
+- you should be able to access the express server on the port you filled in in the .env
-- OPTIONAL: you should be able to acces the PG Admin interface on port 8080, log in using the credentials from the .env file.
+- OPTIONAL: you should be able to acces the PG Admin interface on the pgadmin port from the .env, log in using the credentials from the .env file.
 To link the database
 - OPTIONAL: When you're logged in to PG admin, you can then add the database so you can see the values it.